Reports

 3. Requirement to Comply

-1. students of conduct
+1. standards of conduct

 2. legal sanctions and penalties

-3. statements of health risks
+3. descriptions of health risks

-5. disciplinary sanctions
+5. statement of disciplinary sanctions

 3. Biennial Review: Complete a review of the previous two years' AOD efforts.
+The Biennial Review has two objectives:

 Campus Hazing Transparency Report